Regulation of Care

 (3) Before making any

-decisions about a care receiver with respect to the matters mentioned in
+decisions about a service user with respect to the matters mentioned in

 paragraph (1), a registered person must –